 There have been cases where software has a particular error that never gets solved as it doesn’t impact the user’s experience or doesn’t compromise the business logic.
 In other cases, it is an error nobody in the team has been able to solve before due to its complexity.

-Regardless of what the reasoning behind is, it is ok to not moving forward with attempting to make something work.
+Regardless of what the reasoning behind is, it is ok to not move forward with attempting to make something work.
 Initially, you might not feel good about this as per your desire of making things work as a programmer.
 However, sometimes not insisting to make work things that were not meant to work is the best decision.

 Shower Aha!
 Moments